sebaslogen/resaca/README.md

 it _temporarily_ leaves composition on configuration change (e.g. screen rotation, change to dark mode, etc.) or while being in the backstack.

 For ViewModels, in addition to being forgotten when they're really not needed anymore, their _coroutineScope_ will also be automatically canceled because
-ViewModel's `onCleared` method will be automatically called by this library.
+ViewModel's `onCleared` method will be automatically called.

 > 💡 _Optional key_: a key can be provided to the call, `rememberScoped(key) { ... }` or `viewModelScoped(key) { ... }`.
 This makes possible to forget an old
 object when there is new input data during a recomposition (e.g. a new input id for your ViewModel).

 > ⚠️ Note that ViewModels remembered with `viewModelScoped` **should not be created** using any of the Compose `viewModel()` or `ViewModelProviders` factories, otherwise they will be retained in the scope of the screen regardless of `viewModelScoped`.
-Also, if a ViewModel is remembered with `rememberScoped` its clean-up method won't be called, that's the reason to use `viewModelScoped` instead.
+Also, if a ViewModel is remembered with `rememberScoped`, instead of `viewModelScoped`, then its clean-up method won't be called, here use `viewModelScoped` instead.

 # Sample use cases